powelli13/monopoly/design_thoughts.md

 Should players have to 'claim' rent the way they do in the rules?
   - I would say since this sounds like a tedious player experience, but it is in the official rules.

+During an auction can a player make bids greater than their current funds, and then sell things to make the payment?

 # Models and Choices
 ## Player
 The Player model holds the board position, account balance and piece identifier for a given player participating in the game.
-Also used to
+Also holds money balance, player state, cards and current index on the board.

 ## Deed
 The identifies a purchasable hotel location on the board.
 It contains information about the purchase price, upgrade costs, rental prices at various upgrade tiers and mortgage value.
 A Deed also indicates the current owner.
 The Deed will maintain if the player has upgraded the property, foreclosed the property.